 Parents Need to Know

-There is nothing else quite like JUST SO STORIES.
-Written in lyrical, sing-song, half made-up words, they flow from the tongue in a way that delights both reader and listener.
+These stories, written in lyrical, sing-song, half made-up words, flow from the tongue in a way that delights both reader and listener.
 Designed to be read aloud, they are less successful as a read-alone.
-Rudyard Kipling wrote these stories for his daughter, and they got their name because she wanted them "just so."
+Rudyard Kipling wrote these stories for his daughter, and they're named Just So Stories because she wanted them "just so."

 The captions to his black and white illustrations are whimsical and gently naughty.
 They elaborate on the story (and sometimes things that don't even happen in the story).
-Sometimes this endearing style doesn't work.
-In The Crab That Played Kipling's showy language is sometimes more confusing than playful.
+This endearing style doesn't always work.
+In The Crab That Played, Kipling's showy language is sometimes more confusing than playful.
 But in How the Whale Got His Throat, every word is aptly chosen.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.